iosphere/sqlite-android/README.md

 - `git tag 3.10.2`
 - `git push --tags`

+### License

+- This library is licensed under the Apache License, Version 2.0.
+- It uses the SQLite Android bindings, which are under [Public Domain](https://www.sqlite.org/copyright.html)
+- The SQlite Android bindings contain a modified copy of the Android Source code, which is undr the Apache License, Version 2.0.

 ### TODO

 - Use a public travis CI to do the `ndk-build` step to make the build process more transparent.